 “It was simply wonderful to see so many families getting pleasure from this story and the music.

 “When we started the project I could not have imagined it would be such a success.”

 After the storytelling, children and adults had the opportunity to get their copies of Phoenix of Persia signed by Pomme Clayton and the musicians.

 The Phoenix of Persia project is part of Professor Nooshin’s ongoing work around disseminating Iranian musical culture in Britain.

 The project is set to be an Impact Case Study in the 2021 Research Excellence Framework (the system for assessing the quality of research in UK higher education institutions).

-You can read more about the Impact Case Study by clicking here.
+You can read more about the Impact Case Study.